Are you ready to check out some fabulous finds for fall?

 Then there’s this pumpkin rug that you can use in your kitchen!

-I love the mix of pumpkin outlines and filled pumpkins—both styles give this basic rug some dimension.
+I love the mix of colors and foliage—it gives a basic rug some dimension.

 Looking for a runner you can use in your entryway?